mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 I went to my very first pride parade during that same summer of 2015.
 I optimistically wore my red, white, & blue polo shirt.
 This was subsequently supplemented with some red, white, & blue face paint.
-Whiplashed between the Microsoft corporate float and [The Sisters of Perpetual Indulgence](https://www.thesisters.org/), I learned that the earnest patriotic vibe was repped by exactly nobody there.
+Whiplashed between the Microsoft corporate float and [The Sisters of Perpetual Indulgence](https://www.thesisters.org/), I learned that the earnest patriotic vibe was in common with exactly nobody there.
 My lesbian friends who took me along found this very amusing.

-The next summer, I went out to Columbus, Ohio's Short North with my REU's LGBTQIAP mafia.
+The next summer, I went out on Columbus, Ohio's Short North with my REU's LGBTQIAP mafia.
-It was a weekday, on-site promoters were still on-site to hand out shitty plastic mouthwash-size cups of free Bud Lite and rainbow headbands.
+It was a weekday, but on-site promoters were still on-site to hand out shitty plastic mouthwash-size cups of free Bud Lite and rainbow headbands.
 To earn the aforementioned free beer I had to fill out a nametag that read something like "#pride I'm unafriad to..."
-After a full minute just staring at it and drawing a total blank I scribbled something even I knew was super lame and tame on there, probably like "have fun with my friends" or "do my taxes."
+After a full minute just staring at it and drawing a total blank I scribbled something even *I* knew was super lame and tame on there, probably like "have fun with my friends" or "do my taxes."

 Following the cynical branding of my cultural moment by corporate America, I was (righteously) roasted by the drag queen on duty for my fugly Croc flip flops.